- The Permanent Mission

 - Greece in the UN-Geneva

 The Office of the United Nations High Commissioner for Refugees was established in 1950.
 The agency is mandated to lead and coordinate international action to protect refugees and resolve refugee problems worldwide.
-Since 2006 UNHCR has also taken a leading role in the area of protection of Internally Displaced Persons (IDPs), which Greece supports.
+According to the UN New York Declaration of 19 September 2016, UNHCR is mandated to initiate and develop a Comprehensive Refugee Response Framework which is based on the principles of international cooperation and of burden and responsibility sharing.

 Greece is one of the oldest members of the Agency and an active player in the field of dealing with the flow of migrants due to its geographical position, being one of the main entry point countries of irregular migrants in the Mediterranean area.
 The office of UNHCR was established in Greece in 1952 and its inauguration took place just 15 months after the establishment of the Office of the agency in New York by the General Assembly.
 Greece also ranks in one of the highest positions concerning financing of the Agency, per capita, worldwide.

-Greece is an Executive Committee Member and a Standing Committee Member of the UNHCR and supports the recent actions of the High Commissioner Mr. António Guterres aiming at restructuring the Organization to make it more effective.
+Greece is an Executive Committee Member and a Standing Committee Member of the UNHCR and supports the recent actions of the High Commissioner Mr. Filippo Grandi aiming at restructuring the Organization to make it more effective.

 For more information visit : www.unhcr.org